felis/USB_Host_Shield_2.0/README.md

 Currently HID mice and keyboards are supported.

-It uses the standard BOOT protocol, but it is very easy to modify it for your device, you simply have do edit the parser.
+It uses the standard Boot protocol by default, but it able to use the Report protocol as well.
+You would simply have to call ```setProtocolMode()``` and then parse ```HID_RPT_PROTOCOL``` as an argument.
+You will then have to modify the parser for your device.
 See the example: <https://github.com/felis/USB_Host_Shield_2.0/blob/master/examples/Bluetooth/BTHID/BTHID.ino> for more information.

 ### [SPP library](SPP.cpp)